holochain/holoscape/README.md

 npm run build-mac
 ```

-It expects above mentioned binaries (`holochain-<platform>` and `hc-<platform>`) to be present in the root directory and puts them into the build with everything else.
+The build script expects above mentioned binaries (`holochain-<platform>` and `hc-<platform>`) to be present in the root directory and puts them into the final package with everything else.
 In order to have Linux builds be portable across all Linux distributions, releases need to have a static build of those binaries.
 There is a branch in [holochain-rust/static-holoscape-build](https://github.com/holochain/holochain-rust/tree/static-holoscape-build) that gets tracked and automatically build and statically linked.
 Binaries can be downloaded here: https://hydra.holo.host/jobset/holochain-rust/static-holoscape-build.

 ## Contribute